OUGC-Network/NewPoints/README.md

     - _If you set this to yes, group rate rules will be calculated using only the primary user group.
 If you turn this off, all group rate rules wil be pondered and the closest value to 1 will always be used._
 - **Main File Name** `numeric` Default: `newpoints.php`
-    - _If you rename the main Newpoints file, update this setting._
+    - _If you rename the main NewPoints file, update this setting._

 ### File Level Settings <a name = "file_level_settings"></a>